rokmc756/Hadoop-ZKcluster/README.md

 ## WHat is Hadoop Zookeeper Cluster
-The hadoop-zkcluster is ansible playbook to deploy Hadoop/Hive and Zookeeper cluster on Baremetal, Virtual Machines and Cloud Infrastructure.
+The Hadoop-ZKcluster is Ansible Playbook to Deploy Hadoop and Zookeeper Cluster and Hbase/Hive/Spark/Ganglia on Baremetal, Virtual Machines and Cloud Infrastructure.
 It implements HDFS HA architecture described at the below doc and you could see details about how it works.
 * https://www.edureka.co/blog/how-to-set-up-hadoop-cluster-with-hdfs-high-availability/